spex-xray/spex-help/source/getstarted/runspex.rst

 oversampled (e.g. the energy bins are much smaller than the spectral resolution) and contain a lot more channels then is useful.
 Therefore, it is necessary to remove wavelength intervals which contain bad data and rebin your spectrum.
+The SPEX command to ignore parts of the spectrum is called ``ignore`` (:ref:`sec:ignore`) and the command to rebin is called ``bin`` (:ref:`sec:bin`).
 In the next example we bin the spectrum over the 8–35 Å range with a factor of 5 and ignore the rest of the
 spectrum:

 ::